Creating a Career Development Plan: Tips and Strategies

 - Gives you a way to improve yourself

-Creating a career development plan is about evaluating your strengths and weaknesses in skillsets then taking active steps toward professional development.
+A career development plan requires evaluating strengths and weaknesses of skillsets before taking action to improve your professional advancement.

-The first step when creating your career development plan is to assess your current competencies, skillsets strengths, areas of strength, and areas for improvement.
+The first step when creating your career development plan is to assess your current competencies, skillsets as well as areas for improvement.

 Consider these questions: